killianobrien/app-cryp2324/lab01.md

 1. Complete the model code above, by replacing the `?`s, to obtain a working function `mygcd`.
 Test that it is working correctly on small arguments.
 Compare its output with `sp.gcd` for some large arguments.

+2. What other checks/cases should you use like the `if b==0` one, in order for your function to work with all valid inputs?
+How should your function treat any negative arguments?

 2. Write another version that does not rely on function recursion.
 You can do this with a suitable `while` loop for instance.

 ### Q2 Implementing the extended Euclidean algorithm

-Sympy has an implmentation of the Extended Euclidan algorithm `sp.gcdex`
+Sympy has an implementation of the Extended Euclidean algorithm `sp.gcdex`

     sp.gcdex(a,b)